20 Best Movies Based on True Crime on Lifetime

 16. A Killer Among Us (2012)

-A Killer Among Us‘ offers a suspenseful look into a family’s worst nightmare, unraveling the mystery of a mother’s brutal murder.
+A Killer Among Us‘ offers a suspenseful look into a family’s worst nightmare, unraveling the mystery of a mother Helen’s brutal murder.
+She was found dead in her home on March 6, 1992.
 Directed by Bradley Walsh, this thriller stars Tess Atkins as teenager Alex, who becomes entangled in the investigation after her mother’s death.
-With the help of Detective Nick Carleton (Tom Cavanagh), Alex uncovers dark secrets and hidden truths about her family.
+With the help of detective Joseph Moran (Boris Kodjoe), who doubts Alex’s father, Nick (Tom Cavanagh), for the crime, Alex uncovers dark secrets and hidden truths about her family.
 As suspicions grow, the tension escalates, leading to a shocking revelation about the killer’s identity.
 Based on real events, ‘A Killer Among Us’ masterfully combines emotional depth with a strong narrative, keeping viewers on edge until the very end.
 You can check out the movie here.

 15. Girl Fight (2011)

-Girl Fight‘ dives into the alarming world of teen violence, portraying the harrowing true story of a high school girl brutally attacked by her peers.
-Directed by Stephen Gyllenhaal, the film features Anne Heche as the distressed mother, Mandy, and Jodelle Ferland as her daughter, Haley, the victim of a vicious assault recorded and shared on social media.
-The plot follows Mandy’s relentless pursuit of justice as she navigates a community in denial and a legal system struggling to keep up with digital-age crimes.
+Girl Fight‘ dives into the alarming world of teen violence, portraying the harrowing true story of a high school girl brutally attacked by her peers, which occurred in Florida in 2008.
+Directed by Stephen Gyllenhaal, the film features Anne Heche as the distressed mother, Melissa Macklin, and Jodelle Ferland as her daughter, Haley Macklin, the victim of a vicious assault recorded and shared on social media.
+The plot follows Melissa’s relentless pursuit of justice as she navigates a community in denial and a legal system struggling to keep up with digital-age crimes.
 ‘Girl Fight’ is a powerful exploration of bullying, the impact of social media, and a family’s fight for accountability, delivering a poignant and thought-provoking narrative.
 You can watch ‘Girl Fight’ here.

 14. Restless Virgins (2013)